oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 --- abstract

-This document extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint `authorization_challenge_endpoint` to support first-party native applications that want to control the process of obtaining authorization from the user using a native experience.
+This document defines the Authorization Challenge Endpoint, which supports a first-party native client that wants to control the process of obtaining authorization from the user using a native experience.

-In many cases, this can provide an entirely browserless experience suited for native applications, only delegating to the browser in unexpected, high risk, or error conditions.
+In many cases, this can provide an entirely browserless OAuth 2.0 experience suited for native applications, only delegating to the browser in unexpected, high risk, or error conditions.

+--- middle

+# Introduction

+This document extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint, `authorization_challenge_endpoint`, to support first-party native applications that want to control the process of obtaining authorization from the user using a native experience.

+The client collects any initial information from the user and POSTs that information as well as information about the client's request to the Authorization Challenge Endpoint, and receives either an authorization code or an error code in response.
+The error code may indicate that the client can continue to prompt the user for more information, or can indicate that the client needs to launch a browser to have the user complete the flow in a browser.

+The Authorization Challenge Endpoint is used to initiate the OAuth flow in place of redirecting or launching a browser to the authorization endpoint.

 While a fully-delegated approach using the redirect-based Authorization Code grant is generally preferred, this draft provides a mechanism for the client to directly interact